 The Uu leg's QoS is associated with the PDU Session established by the UE-to-Network Relay, and therefore the procedure as defined in TS 23.502 [8] clause 4.3.2 and 4.3.3 applies.
 The SMF of the UE-to-Network Relay would provide the corresponding QoS rules and flow level QoS parameters to the UE-to-Network Relay.

 As explained above, the UE-to-Network Relay needs to translate the Uu QoS information into the corresponding PC5 QoS parameters in order to achieve the proper end-to-end QoS.
 Since the Remote UE and the UE-to-Network Relay uses PC5 unicast communication mode, most of the flow level QoS parameters can be directly reused.
 The only parameter that requires assistance in the translation is the mapping of 5QIs and PQIs.
-It is therefore necessary that the UE-to-Network Relay to be configured with the proper mapping information.
-The mapping of 5QIs and PQIs are configured at UE-to-Network Relay for a specific service or for a group of services.
+It is therefore necessary that the UE-to-Network Relay to be configured/provisioned with the proper mapping information.
+The mapping of 5QIs and PQIs are configured/provisioned at UE-to-Network Relay for a specific service or for a group of services.
 The 5QI for Uu and PQI for PC5 are used together to support the end-to-end QoS requirement.

-Optionally, considering it has the possibility that the QoS info provided by Remote UE to UE-to-Network relay is E2E QoS requirement instead of PC5 part QoS requirement, so the proper mapping information to be configured for UE-to-Network relay may be a mapping of E2E QoS to PC5 part QoS and Uu part QoS.
+Optionally, considering it has the possibility that the QoS info provided by Remote UE to UE-to-Network relay is E2E QoS requirement instead of PC5 part QoS requirement, so the proper mapping information to be configured/provisioned for UE-to-Network relay may be a mapping of E2E QoS to PC5 part QoS and Uu part QoS.

 NOTE 1: The service or the group of services can be identified by Relay Service Code, IP 3-tuple(s) etc.